viniciusd/json-validator-service/README.md

 * Add tests!
 As I was mostly starting to get along with Scala and Akka, I neglected this section
 * Create a service to keep it running without an attached terminal
 * Test some alternatives to schema storage (e.g., redis for cache, PSQL for storage...)
+* Consider alternatives for deployment, e.g., packaging into a jar file (sbt-assembly?)